Kumeshi Sichala

-Kumeshi Sichala (born on June 19,1995) is an Ethiopian long-distance runner specializing in marathon running.
+Kumeshi Sichala (born on June 19,1995) is an Ethiopian long-distance runner specializing in marathon.
 She gained international recognition through podium finishes at major road races, notably winning the 2025 Chevron Houston Marathon with a personal best time of 2:20:42.

 Career

 Sichala made her international marathon debut in 2019, winning the Košice Peace Marathon in Slovakia with a time of 2:26:01, which was a personal best at the time.

 That same year, she also finished second at the Lanzhou International Marathon in China with a time of 2:30:57, third at the Riga Marathon in Latvia with a time of 2:42:33, and third in the Kyiv Half Marathon in Ukraine, with a time of 1:16:12.

 Sichala returned to competition in 2024.
 She placed fourth at the Los Angeles Marathon in the United States with a time of 2:27:06, and later that year, secured second place at the Gold Coast Marathon in Australia, setting a personal best at the time with 2:25:25.

 In January 2025, she achieved a significant breakthrough by winning the women's race at the Chevron Houston Marathon with a time of 2:20:42.
 This victory placed her more than two minutes ahead of the second-place finisher, Erika Kemp of the United States.